 - How do the processes affect one another?

 Therefore, you must take some time to think about it, study the processes in the PMBOK Guide as many times as you can, and visualize the relationship among the processes.

 ITTO based questions constitute a large part of the exam questions and they can help you score in the exam.
-However, unfortunately many PMP aspirants don’t try to understand the logic behind these ITTO and either avoid them, try to blindly memorize them, or look for tricks and tips to remember these ITTOs.
+Unfortunately, many PMP aspirants don’t try to understand the logic behind these ITTO based questions and either avoid them, try to blindly memorize them, or look for tricks and tips to remember these ITTOs.